timfulmer/bigdatahowto/README.md

 - Scala Programming Language
 - Play Runtime Environment
-- Play's default in-memory database for the Input Model
 - SQS for Fault Tolerance and Error Recovery
 - S3 for Long Term Storage
-- ElastiCache for the Read Model
+- ElastiCache for the Input & Read Models
 - CloudWatch for Runtime Introspection
 - EC2 for the Deployment Environment
 - NGINX for the Web Proxy

 RESTful JSON services are used to interface with the Input & Read models, as well as for internal communications.
-Eventually the goal is to make a demo application available on this site, and have an EC2 AMI available to play around with.
+Eventually the goal is to make a demo application available on the site, and have an EC2 AMI available to play around with.

 ###Reference